daviddarnes/css-app-mask/README.md

 CSS App Mask
 ============

-A mask to turn any transparent png into app icon, using CSS.
+A mask to turn any transparent png into app icon, using CSS
 --------------------

 Its as simple as that, bare in mind that in order to see it in its full potential you'll need a browser that supports webkit (specifically the new filter options).